nmrs/sotd-report/cache/Archive/202505 Software.md

 * The Soap Maker's podium looks similar to last month.
 Catie's Bubbles hangs on to the silver, while Stirling and B&M swap their gold and bronze spots.

+* MIke's Natural Soaps has a strong showing this month, breaking into the top 10 for the first time since I've been producing the Lather Log.

+* u/scribe__ single-handedly pushes Strike Gold Shave - Bee's Knees to the top of the Soaps table.
+Take notice any would-be champions of chaos, you too have the power to skew the results.

+* Hallows extends it's now four-month run as Barrister and Mann's most popular scent.

 ## Notes & Caveats

 * I only show the top n results per category to keep the tables readable and avoid max post length issues.